CityofToronto/bdit_data-sources/volumes/README.md

   - **Speed:** the number of vehicles crossing the pneumatic tubes, separated into a matrix of speed bins (1-19kph, 20-25kph, 26-30kph, 31-35kph, etc.)
   - **Mode/ vehicle classification:** the number of vehicles crossing the pneumatic tubes, separated by vehicle classification (usually cars and trucks), according to the FHWA classification
 - **Data management and access** ATR  data collection is coordinated and managed by Data and Analytics- Data Collection team.
 They can be reached at TrafficData@toronto.ca.
-- Data is available on [MOVE](https://move.intra.prod-toronto.ca/view/) website.
+- Data is available on [MOVE](https://move.intra.prod-toronto.ca/view/) internal application.
 - More detailed data is available in Traffic Schema.
 - Refer to [Short Term Count Readme](short_term_counting_program/README.md) for more details